How to Find a Business Merchant Category Code | Bankrate

 - High-risk businesses may pay higher interchange rates than low-risk businesses.

-- High-risk business may not be able to receive the same e-commerce fraud protections other businesses are extended for card-not-present purchases.
+- High-risk businesses may not be able to receive the same e-commerce fraud protections other businesses are extended for card-not-present purchases.

 - Fees on individual chargebacks may be higher for high-risk businesses than for their low-risk counterparts.